embl-cba/imagej-courses/lectures/Common-notes.md

 - Find out how to define `style` and `template` files
 - How to run presentation mode on primary screen and full screen slide in beamer/secondary screen?
+- How to scale images to fit in the slides?